ODM2/CZ-Manager/docs/source/ODM2AdminDemo.rst

 ODM2 Admin Walkthrough
 ======================
+..
+2017 BiG-CZ / ODM2 Hands-On Workshop, November 15-16, 2017 at UC Riverside, CA.
+..

 Below is a tutorial which explains many of the features of ODM2 Admin.
-This tutorial was developed for the 2017 BiG-CZ / ODM2 Hands-On Workshop, November 15-16, 2017 at UC Riverside, CA. It is meant as a demonstration of the capabilities of ODM2 Admin and as a use case for ODM2.
+This tutorial was developed for the CUAHSI Tools and Services for Managing Research Data Workshop at the CUAHSI Biennial Colloquium on July 7-31-2018.
+It is meant as a demonstration of the capabilities of ODM2 Admin and as a use case for ODM2.
 Links contained here access a demonstartion version of ODM2 Admin populated with data from the `Luquillo Critical Zone Observatory <http://criticalzone.org/luquillo/>`_ and hosted by `CUAHSI <https://www.cuahsi.org/>`_   .
-If you would like access to the sandbox please email leonmi@sas.upenn.edu
+If you would like to access the sandbox please email leonmi@sas.upenn.edu

 You can login to  the sandbox here: https://dev-odm2admin.cuahsi.org/Sandbox/